aa29zzjj/Project-2-Client-Server/README.md

 Project2Task5.zip

-Create a new empty folder named with your Andrew id (very important).
+Create a new empty folder named with your Andrew id - [your andrew id]Project2.zip.
+Mine would be mm6Project2.zip.
 Put all files mentioned above into this new folder.

 Zip that folder, and submit it to Canvas.
 The submission should be a single zip file.